santiment/academy/src/docs/education-and-use-cases/index.md

 ---
-title: Edication and Use cases
+title: Education and Use cases
 author: dino ibisbegovic
 ---